websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/developing-page-fragments-with-the-fragments-toolkit.md

 # Creating Page Fragments with the Fragments Toolkit

-You can use the Fragments Toolkit to create Fragments and Collections from the Command Line.
-This example uses a Docker image with a fresh install of Liferay DXP.

-Here, you'll learn how to create Page Fragments with the Fragments Toolkit:
+The Fragments Toolkit helps you package Fragments and Collections created using your own tools.
+It takes only three steps to learn how to use it:

 1. [Deploy a Fragment Collection](#deploy-a-fragment-collection)
 1. [Add a New Collection and Fragment](#add-a-new-collection-and-fragment)